nizamphoenix/DataEngineering/README.md

-This is a repository for creating pipelines using Apache Beam's Python SDK with GCP DataFlow Runner and contains short notes of GCP data products.
+This is a repository about creating pipelines using Apache Beam's Python SDK with GCP DataFlow Runner; also here are some short notes of services offered by GCP, which I used during preparation of GCP data engineer exam.

 Notes:-